kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 And this evolves into ["The Majestic Monolith can become The Citadel"](https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/) with the following: "next step is The Citadel, which keeps the Majestic Monolith at the center, but supports it with a set of Outposts, each extracting a small subset of application responsibilities."

-During this course we'll do arbitrary splits to our services just to show that it works and we will see an actual use case for microservices.
+Sometimes during this course we'll do **arbitrary** splits to our services just to show the features of Kubernetes.
+We will also see at least one actual use case for [microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ).

 ## What is Kubernetes? ##